Japan Series Most Valuable Player Award

+Shigeo Nagashima has the most Japan Series MVP awards, winning it four times (1963, 1965, 1969, 1970); he is one of just three players to have won consecutive Series MVP awards.

 Hideki Matsui won the 2000 Japan Series MVP with the Yomiuri Giants.
 He went on to win the 2009 World Series MVP with MLB's New York Yankees.

 The Japan Series Most Valuable Player (MVP) Award (日本シリーズ最高殊勲選手, Nippon Shirīzu Saikō Shukun Senshu) is given to the player deemed to have the most impact on his team's performance in the Japan Series, which is the final round of the Nippon Professional Baseball (NPB) postseason.
 The award was first presented in 1950.

 The series follows a best-of-seven playoff format and occurs after the two-stage Climax Series.
 It is played by the winners of the Final Stage round of the Central League and the Pacific League.

 Kaoru Betto won the inaugural award in 1950 with the Mainichi Orions.
 Depending upon definitions, the first non-Japanese to win the award was either Andy Miyamoto in 1961 or Joe Stanka in 1964.
-Fifteen Japan Series MVPs were inducted into the Japanese Baseball Hall of Fame; Higashio is also the first and only pitcher to appear solely as a reliever to win the Japan Series MVP.
+Fifteen Japan Series MVPs were inducted into the Japanese Baseball Hall of Fame; Osamu Higashio (1982) was the first pitcher to appear solely as a reliever to win the Japan Series MVP, with only Dennis Sarfate (2017) joining him since.
 Of the first fifteen winners of the award since 2000, only three are still active in professional baseball as a player.
 Hideki Matsui and Norihiro Nakamura are they only two Japan Series MVPs to play in Major League Baseball (MLB).
 While Nakamura's MLB career lasted less than one season, Matsui's lasted ten seasons.
 He became the first (and so far only) player to be named both a Japan Series and a World Series MVP after winning the latter award in 2009.
-The reigning Japan Series MVP is Yutaro Sugimoto of the Orix Buffaloes.
+The reigning Japan Series MVP is Hotaka Yamakawa of the Fukuoka SoftBank Hawks.